-Do you have questions about CapMan or the private assets industry?
+Do you have general questions about CapMan or the private assets industry?
 We have compiled a list of the most frequently asked questions, complete with answers, here.

 Operations and organisation